MattDodsonEnglish/docs/readme.md

 #### Remove ‘Log In’ and ‘Subscribe’ from Header

-Open the `partials/header.hbs` file and remove lines from `30` to `38`.
+Open the `partials/header.hbs` file and remove lines `30` to `38`.

 ---

 #### Membership Troubleshooting Tips

-If for any reason the subscribe form does not work or there is an error message, you may check out the following tips:
+If for any reason the subscribe form does not work or there is an error message, the following tips might help:

 - If you are self-hosting your website, make sure to set up the [mail config](https://ghost.org/docs/concepts/config/#mail).
 After doing that, restart your Ghost server.
-- The website config URL should match the URL used to access the website.
-As described in the [Ghost docs](https://ghost.org/docs/concepts/config/#url).
+- The website config URL should match the URL used to access the website, as described in the [Ghost docs](https://ghost.org/docs/concepts/config/#url).

 *Enter the URL that is used to access your publication.
 If using a subpath, enter the full path, `https://example.com/blog/`.
 If using SSL, always enter the URL with `https://`.*